simul/simul.github.io/ref/simul/sky/skykeyframer.md

 | void | [EnsureSunAndMoonValidity](#EnsureSunAndMoonValidity)(simul::sky::SkyKeyframe K1) |

 An instance of the SkyKeyframer is kept as a member of the Environment instance.
-The SkyKeyframer interpolates the sky values, and passes the keyframe and interpolation data to external renderers,
+        The SkyKeyframer interpolates the sky values, and passes the keyframe and interpolation data to external renderers, e.g. \link simul::sky::BaseSkyRenderer BaseSkyRenderer\endlink and \link simul::sky::BaseAtmosphericsRenderer BaseAtmosphericsRenderer\endlink.
+        The generated tables are calculated for multiple altitudes - specified with SetNumAltitudes.
+The SunIrradiance value determines the colour and strength of sunlight, and is expressed in physical units.
+The apparent size of the sun is set using SetSunRadiusArcMinutes.